alinakhaei73/flask-todo-app/README.md

     *   Open your web browser and navigate to:
         `http://127.0.0.1:5000` (or the address shown in the terminal output).

-## How to Use

-1.  **Adding a Task:**
-    *   Type the task description into the "What needs to be done?" input field.
-    *   Select a priority from the dropdown (defaults to Medium).
-    *   Optionally, click the date field (`mm/dd/yyyy` or date icon) to select a due date.
-    *   Click the green "+" button or press Enter in the input field.

-2.  **Completing a Task:**
-    *   Click the checkbox next to the task name.
-The task will be visually marked as complete (strikethrough) and will move to the "Completed" filter view.
-Click again to mark it as active.

-3.  **Deleting a Task:**
-    *   Click the trash can icon (<i class="fas fa-trash-alt"></i>) on the right side of the task you want to remove.
-You will be asked for confirmation.

-4.  **Filtering Tasks:**
-    *   Click the "All", "Active", or "Completed" tabs above the task list to filter the displayed tasks accordingly.

-## Current Limitations

-*   **No Data Persistence:** Task data is stored in server memory and is **lost** when the Flask application stops.
-*   **Single User:** The application does not support multiple users or accounts.
-All tasks are visible in one shared list.
-*   **Basic Error Handling:** Error handling is minimal.
-Invalid inputs or server issues might not provide detailed user feedback.
-*   **No Task Editing:** Existing tasks cannot be edited; they must be deleted and re-added.

-## Future Improvements

-*   **Database Integration:** Implement persistent storage using a database (e.g., SQLite, PostgreSQL with SQLAlchemy) to save tasks permanently.
-*   **User Authentication:** Add user registration and login to allow multiple users with private task lists.
-*   **Task Editing:** Allow users to modify the text, priority, or due date of existing tasks.
-*   **AJAX Enhancements:** Refine frontend interactions for smoother updates without full re-renders (though `fetch` is already used).
 *   **Improved Error Handling:** Add more robust validation and user-friendly error messages.
 *   **Deployment:** Add instructions or scripts for deploying to platforms like Heroku, PythonAnywhere, or Docker.